RishabhGupta34/Topsis/README.md

   ### 5. Resolution
   ### 6. Vignette

 In which all are positive criterion except for vignette.
+Finally the topsis score is calculated using the [*closeness* module in the madm *package*](https://scikit-criteria.readthedocs.io/en/latest/api/madm/closeness.html "Documentation of the closeness module").